18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 **YOU BROKE IT!**

 Just kidding.
-What you're looking at is JSON, or the JavaScript Object Notation format.
+What you're looking at is JSON (JavaScript Object Notation) format.
 It is probably not how a MES system would export data, but it is a common interchange format for small amounts of data on the internet.
 Trello makes it possible to quickly and easily see the underlying data that is used to create a board.

 This also means that we can write code that interacts with that data.

-### Listing the Lists
+### Listing the lists

 Given the JSON format, it is possible to 1) fetch it, 2) manipulate it, and 3) do stuff with it.
 We wrote a small demonstration app as part of this tutorial to show you how this works.